PraiseOS/.github/profile/README.md

 - PraiseOS
 - PraiseBot

-NOTE: Some of these aren't avalable for the public yet.
+NOTE: Some of these aren't avalable for the public yet or are only consepts.

 # Contact